dmatveev/opencv/doc/tutorials/gapi/face_beautification/face_beautification.markdown

 Before we can discuss an implementation of any algorithm, we should sort out new G-API features applied there.
-Obviously, paragraphs below are not detailed documental articles, they are just brief guides how to use one feature or another with examples of usage.
+Obviously, paragraphs below are not detailed documentary articles, they are just brief guides how to use one feature or another with examples of usage.

 ## Custom kernels implementation {#gapi_fb_custom_kernels}